Commentary – Markets and Oil Prices

 Much like the Coronavirus, the primary economic and investment issues relate to how long the event lasts.
 None of the participants wants to have oil in the $20s or $30s for an extended period of time.
 That doesn’t, however, mean that a resolution and/or price recovery are around the corner.
 If or when that happens it would certainly be a boost to broader stock and bond markets that are in dire need of some good news.

 Markets are very likely to continue to be volatile, both up and down, but we will keep you informed on what is happening and what actions we are looking to take in portfolios.
-Should you have any questions in the meantime, please don’t hesitate to email or call me (404-874-6244) or any of your team members at Smith & Howard Wealth Management.
+Should you have any questions in the meantime, please don’t hesitate to email or call me (404-874-6244) or any of your team members at Smith and Howard Wealth Management.

 Unless stated otherwise, any estimates or projections (including performance and risk) given in this presentation are intended to be forward-looking statements.
 Such estimates are subject to actual known and unknown risks, uncertainties, and other factors that could cause actual results to differ materially from those projected.
 The securities described within this presentation do not represent all of the securities purchased, sold or recommended for client accounts.
 The reader should not assume that an investment in such securities was or will be profitable.
 Past performance does not indicate future results.